Patient education: Gonorrhea (Beyond the Basics)

 Gonorrhea is a sexually transmitted infection that can affect both men and women.
 Approximately 700,000 people are infected with gonorrhea every year in the United States.

-Symptoms of gonorrhea can include vaginal spotting or bleeding, abnormal discharge from the vagina or penis, and pain with urination.
+Common symptoms of gonorrhea include abnormal discharge from the vagina or penis, and pain with urination for either men or women.
 Gonorrhea has potentially serious consequences if it is not treated, but this infection can be cured with antibiotics.

 More detailed information about gonorrhea is available by subscription.
-(See "Treatment of uncomplicated gonococcal infections" and "Diagnosis of gonococcal infections".)
+(See "Treatment of uncomplicated gonococcal infections" and "Clinical manifestations and diagnosis of Neisseria gonorrhoeae infection in adults and adolescents".)

 Gonorrhea is caused by bacteria known as Neisseria gonorrhoeae.
-Gonorrhea is usually spread from one person to another during sex.
+Gonorrhea can be spread from one person to another during oral, vaginal/penile, or anal sex.
 A man does not have to ejaculate to spread the infection.
 You cannot become infected with gonorrhea by touching objects, like a toilet seat.

-Your risk of getting gonorrhea is greater if you have a new sexual partner, more than one sexual partner, or if you have had gonorrhea before.
+Your risk of getting gonorrhea is greater if you have a new sexual partner, more than one sexual partner, or if you have other sexually transmitted infections.

 Symptoms of gonorrhea depend on where the infection is and whether you are male or female.
 However, some people have no symptoms at all.
 This means that gonorrhea can spread from person to person before it is diagnosed.